ctokheim/matplotlibrc/README.md

 This repository contains matplotlib style configurations (matplotlibrc's) that I have accumulated.
 Disclaimer: I might have poor taste.
 However, I feel that disseminating matplotlibrc files allows everyone to use them while preventing people from having to *buy into* some plotting package that has good taste.
 The styles are heavily borrowed from the [seaborn](https://github.com/mwaskom/seaborn) python package.
 The gist style was borrowed from [here](https://gist.github.com/huyng/816622).

+**Note:** The matplotlibrc files have latex enabled by default (`text.usetex: True`).
+You can disable this setting by commenting out this option.

 ## Gallery

 The gallery is of bar plots, but they really could have any type of plot, e.g. line, histograms, etc.